 Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

-These Terms of Service are a legal agreement between you and CIBC that governs your access to and use of any eligible CIBC credit or debit card (“Card”) when you add, use or remove a Card in any digital Wallet (“Wallet”) through a respective Compatible Device (“Device”).
+These Terms of Service are a legal agreement between you and CIBC that governs your access to and use of any eligible CIBC card (“Card”) when you add, use or remove a Card in any digital Wallet (“Wallet”) through a respective Compatible Device (“Device”).
 It is important that you read and understand these Terms of Service because you will indicate your acceptance of these Terms of Service when enrolling in a Digital Wallet or provisioning one or more Cards for use through any and all services offered by the Wallet.

 2. Other Documents and Agreements